crowdengage/django-interview-test/README.md

 | Topping & Company Booksellers | toppingbooks         | https://system.spektrix.com/toppingbooks/api/v3/help   | https://system.spektrix.com/toppingbooks/api/v3/events   |
 | Mercury Theatre               | mercurytheatre       | https://system.spektrix.com/mercurytheatre/api/v3/help | https://system.spektrix.com/mercurytheatre/api/v3/events |

-3. Create a Django management command to sync events and event instances from partner ticketing systems and create/update them in the eventr database, using the models in the `listings` app.
+3. Create a Django management command to sync events and event instances from all `Source`s and create/update them in the eventr database, using the models in the `listings` app.
 This management command will be run manually by eventr staff to start with, but you should make sure that nothing unexpected will happen if two staff members run the management command at the same time.